 sudo chroot /mnt

-Replace X in the above command (usually a) with only the drive letter.
+X in the following command with only the drive letter (usually a).
 Example:

 GRUB is now installed in the MBR (Master Boot Recorder).